stoodkev/SteemPlus/README.md

 # SteemPlus
 ## Goal
-Augment Steemit, Busy, Utopian and SteemD with relevant and usefull functionnalities.
+Augment Steemit, Busy and Utopian with relevant and usefull functionnalities.

 ## Features
-Here's a quick list of feature by platform that is detailed below.
+Here's a quick list of feature by platform that is detailed with images below.
 ### Both (Busy & Steemit)
 * Voting % slider (Ability to vote less than 100%)
 * Quick Switch between Steemit, Busy, Utopian and Steemd